A BRIEF HISTORY OF SOUTH AMERICA !!!

 Two of the most important men, who led forces against the Spanish and Portuguese armies to gain independence for their countries in the early 19th century, are these days looked upon as heroes and martyrs.

 They are Simon Bolivar (1783-1820) and Jose de San Martin (1778-1850).
 These two brave men have many statues and sculptures of them in almost every city in Latin America, and many cities around the world.
 Many important places have also been named after them.

 South America is a continent in the Western Hemisphere, with a small section in the Northern Hemisphere.

 South America is bordered on the west by the Pacific Ocean, and on the north and east by the Atlantic Ocean.
 The Caribbean Sea and North America, both lie to the northwest.

-The two small territories in South America, are the Falkland Islands and French Guiana.
+The two small overseas territories in South America, are the Falkland Islands (United Kingdom) and the French owned French Guiana.

 The largest country in South America is Brazil, which takes up half of the continent’s landmass.

 The largest city in South America is Sao Paulo.
 Located in Brazil, it’s estimated that it has a population of around 14 million people.